CHAPTER 48. DOMESTIC RELATIONS.

 (5) "Court" means a tribunal, authorized under law of this state other than this article to make, enforce, or modify a decision regarding custodial responsibility.

-(6) “Custodial responsibility” has the same meaning as in section two hundred nineteen, article one of this chapter.
+(6) "Custodial responsibility" has the same meaning as in §48-1-219 of this code.

 (7) "Decision-making authority" means the power to make important decisions regarding a child, including decisions regarding the child’s education, religious training, health care, extracurricular activities, and travel.
 The term does not include the power to make decisions that necessarily accompany a grant of caretaking authority.